ShaderFrog/glsl-parser/README.md

 - Function calls in the grammar are TYPE_NAME LEFT_PAREN, in my grammar they're IDENTIFIER LEFT_PAREN, because TYPE_NAME is only used for structs, and function names are stored in their own separate place in the scope.

+# Local Development

+To run the tests (and do other things), you must first build the parser files using Peggy.
+Run `./build.sh` to generate these files.

+To work on the tests, run `npx jest --watch`.